 One way or another they will grow up, and a good part of their success in life will be based on what and how we invested in them during the early years.
 Single dads may actually have some advantages here because many times we get undivided father-child time.
 If we keep our eyes, ears, and minds open, we can see plenty of coaching opportunities in front of us on a daily basis.

-Carey points out in his book that the three pillars of all work together.
+The three pillars all work together.
 The patterns of how we love and coach our children—and how we live in general—create powerful and lasting impressions on them.
 One of the best examples I can give here is how we treat their mother.
 (Touchy subject I know, guys, but hang with me.)
 Our kids definitely feed off our actions towards their mom, even if it’s not evident immediately.

 Bottom line, when we teach our children to love and honor their mother (and others) through our own actions and words, we are setting a huge example.
 We’re showing our sons how a man is to treat a woman, and demonstrating for our daughters how they should expect to be treated, and that they are worthy of being treated right.
 And as you probably know, this applies to multiple areas of life, such as the way we manage our finances and our homes, or how we handle adversity.
 Fathers who are strong, positive role models help to build strong and confident sons and daughters.

-“We can’t let storms defeat us.
-Our children need us to press forward.” from @AFW4Him #JustBeDadClick to tweet
+[tweet_box]”We can’t let storms defeat us.
+Our children need us to press forward.” from @ #JustBeDad[/tweet_box]